pipelight/jucenit/README.md

 ## Roadmap

-Tooling:

-Convenience commands:

-- [x]: edit global configuration with favorite editor
+- [x]: add command to edit global configuration with favorite editor.
-- [ ]: "push -d" to remove a chunk from global configuration
+- [ ]: add "push -d" to remove a chunk from global configuration.
-- [ ]: allow passing a string to "jucenit push"
+- [ ]: add optioin to allow passing a toml string instead of a config file path to the executable.

-Tls/Ssl:

-ACME Challenge support:

-- [x]: http-01
+- [x]: add support for acme challenge http-01
-- [ ]: tls-ALPN-01
+- [ ]: add support for acme challenge tls-ALPN-01

-Automatic certificate renewal:

-- [ ]: parallel certificate renewal
+- [x]: parallel certificate renewal
 - [ ]: make a daemon that watches certificates validity
-- [ ]: provide a template systemd unit (nginx sandboxing oc)
+- [x]: provide a template systemd unit (with nginx-unit sandboxing of course)

+## Authors note

+_We need better tooling
+to easily share our creations to the world._

+_We need to be able to focus only on the code that truely matters, the code that is good, that is creative and that free individuals._